-Our 2021 research is focused on equity.
-We are exploring equity in the economy, environment and climate, health, and more.
+Our 2022 research is focused on equity.
+We are exploring equity in the economy, housing, criminal justice, health, and more.

 Worlds Further Apart